rcrowe/Hippy/README.md

 Hippy is a simple PHP client for sending messages to a HipChat room.
 It is designed for incidental notifications from an application.

 Hippy v0.5 was mostly rewritten, however I've tried to keep backwards compatibility but going forward this will be lost.
+Note that Hippy now throws a number of exceptions so make sure your try and catching.

 Requirements
 ------------